Unidata/nexus-IaC/README.md

 All of the Ansible roles in `provisioning/roles/` are git submodules pointing to third-party repositories.
 As such, any licensing terms that those projects have are reproduced in their respective role directories.

-The exception to this is `provisioning/roles/nexus/`, which is not a git submodule but does include third-party code.
-See `README.md` in that directory for more information.

 ### Tests